Healthcare Under Attack: Ransomware Attacks Hit Unprecedented High

 • Train your staff: Staff awareness is critical to containing the damage if you’re attacked.
 Ensure that key members of your Incident Response and IT teams are adequately prepared in Cyber Incident Response.
 Our NCSC Assured Training in Cyber Incident Planning and Response is well-known for elevating cyber resilience standards in organisations whose employees have undertaken the course.

 • Enhance Cybersecurity Leadership: It is also critical to engage the business leadership in cybersecurity and the current threat context.
 Cybersecurity Awareness Training for Senior Management and Cyber Tabletop Exercises for Business Leadership can go a long way in improving cybersecurity decision-making.
-It encourages the business executive team to understand the risks that plague the organisation and prepare a pre-meditated response strategy that meets business goals.
+It encourages the business executive team to understand the risks that plague the organisation and prepare a pre-meditated response strategy that meets business vision

 • Never Pay the Ransom: This cannot be said enough - quite clearly.
 When you’re under attack, it’s natural to wonder if paying the ransom can make your problems go away.
 But it never will as is now quite apparent with the Change Healthcare ransomware attack.